OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/NotesSunday.md

 KPIs (= key performance indicators) are some measurable ways to evaluate our work.

-At the M18 review we presented the then current state of our KPIs.
+At the M18 review we presented the current state of our KPIs.
 It needed improving!
 Need more data collection...

-Aim 1: improve the productivity of researchers in purerere mathematics
+Aim 1: improve the productivity of researchers in pure mathematics

 We need more blog posts of stories.